juaan/reddit/README.md

 webapp with reddit like features

 How to run:
-Install Node JS
+- Install Node JS (I used version 4.6.2)
-npm install
+- npm install
-npm start
+- npm start